ad-ops/monorust/README.md

 # Monorust
 Playing around with prototype to work with monorepo in Rust.

+if [libgit2 issue:2263](https://github.com/libgit2/libgit2/issues/2263) could be fixed or the monorepo is small enough it would be advantageous to use [git2](https://crates.io/crates/git2) instead of commands to interact with git.

 ## Client
 CLI/TUI to interact with monorepo and server.